AJohnstone2007/ART/old/gtb/README.md

 To build using gcc or some other compiler, simply compile together the contents of these two directories using a command line such as

-`gcc -fpermissive -ogtb -ansi -Wno-write-strings -Isrc/gtb -Isrc/gtb_lib src\gtb\*.cpp src\gtb_lib\*.cpp`
+`gcc -ogtb -Wno-write-strings -Isrc/gtb -Isrc/gtb_lib src\gtb\*.cpp src\gtb_lib\*.cpp`
 #### Important - compiler warnings

 GTB assumes that pointers and integers are the same size.
 This is not the case for 64-bit binaries.
 A solution is to compile using a 32-bit compiler such as mingw32.

-The GTB code also casts mutable arrays of characters to strings, and has some code that triggers dataflow analyser warnings in later versions of gcc; these warning scan be ignored, hence the `permissive` and `no-write-strings` options above.
+The GTB code also casts mutable arrays of characters to strings, and has some code that triggers dataflow analyser warnings in later versions of gcc; these warnings can be ignored, hence the`no-write-strings` option above.

 ## Using GTB